 This news comes as the retailer announced its first phase of its store redesign efforts in 2020, which focused on navigation and wayfinding.
 Washington stated that the company now has close to 1,000 stores renovated with the new 2020 design.

-The big-box chain today announced that it was redesigning its stores with hopes to better integrate its brick-and-mortar, online and mobile experiences for shoppers.
+The big-box chain first announced in Sept.
+2020 that it was redesigning its stores with hopes to better integrate its brick-and-mortar, online and mobile experiences for shoppers.
 At the center of the overhaul is the company’s namesake app, which can now help customers navigate aisles and sections to find exactly what products they’re searching for in stores.

-In a blog post, EVP and chief customer officer Janey Whiteside explained that the Bentonville, Ark.-based company was inspired by airport layouts: Bold signage greets shoppers both inside and outside outposts, while a store directory guides guests through the retailer’s dedicated in-store sections for electronics, toys, baby products and more.
+In a blog post at the time, EVP and chief customer officer Janey Whiteside explained that the Bentonville, Ark.-based company was inspired by airport layouts: Bold signage greets shoppers both inside and outside outposts, while a store directory guides guests through the retailer’s dedicated in-store sections for electronics, toys, baby products and more.